Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them

 — Genesis 2:10-12

-Gold is the only metal mentioned before the fall.
-Gold also stands alone as the last said metal of the Bible at the restoration of all things in the heavenly city.
+Gold is the only metal mentioned before the fall and stands alone as the last discussed metal in the Bible during the restoration of all things in the heavenly city.

 And the street of the city was pure gold, like transparent glass.